avinashmandava/llm-experiments/citation_builder/README.md

 # Citation Builder

-Simple script that takes a word document, extracts all the footnotes, and generates bibliographic citations.
+Simple script that takes a word document, extracts all the footnotes, and generates bibliographic citations following Chicago Manual of Style format.

 # Instructions